Acceptance Devices | PAX A77 Terminal User Guide

 Acceptance Devices app

-This app downloads only on devices running the Acceptance Devices | Semi-Integrated Solution in Semi-Integrated mode or Standalone mode.
-The Acceptance Devices app enables communication between the PAX terminal and the integrated POS system by using simple API requests in a local Wi-Fi network or by using the cloud.
-You can also operate the Acceptance Devices app in Standalone mode, which enables you to start transactions directly from the PAX terminal.
-This mode does not require any integration to a POS system.
+In Semi-Integrated mode, the app enables communication between the PAX terminal and the integrated POS system by using simple API requests over a local Wi-Fi network or through the cloud.
+In Standalone mode, the app enables transactions to be initiated directly from the terminal without requiring integration with a POS system.

 Payment apps